 Summer Movies in the Park: June 12 through August 14

 Pack up the kids or a date, grab a blanket or chairs and head to Lorel Park for an evening of free family fun!
 Movies on the big screen will begin at dusk the second Thursday of June, July and August.

 Summer Concert Series: July through August

-The Skokie Park District annually offers a summer filled with fantastic free musical entertainment at the Sunday Sundown Concert Series at Devonshire Park, Tuesday Family Festivals at various parks and Wednesdays on the green adjacent to the Skokie Library, the fourth Wednesday of June, July and August.
+The Skokie Park District annually offers a summer filled with fantastic free musical entertainment at the Sunday Sundown Concert Series at Devonshire Park in July & August, Tuesday Family Festivals at various parks and Wednesdays on the green adjacent to the Skokie Library in July.
 All performances begin promptly at 7 p.m.